 1. Vision

-Infrastructure is central in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experience from developing countries and countries with economies in transition, to provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced spectrum management supported by efficient backbone, new technologies, innovative policies, plans based on reliable data, and international standardization are the keys for such achievement.
+Infrastructure is the cornerstone and the most important aspect in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experiences from developing countries and countries with economies in transition.
+Provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced frequency spectrum management supported by efficient backbone, new technologies, innovative policies, national broadband plans based on reliable data, and international standardization are the keys for such achievement.

-United Kingdom: Infrastructure is central in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experience from developing countries and countries with economies in transition, to provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced spectrum management supported by efficient backbone, new technologies, innovative policies, plans based on reliable data, and international standardization are the keys for such achievement.
+United Kingdom: Infrastructure is central and the most important aspect in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experience from developing countries and countries with economies in transition, to provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced spectrum management supported by efficient backbone, new technologies, innovative policies, plans based on reliable data, and international standardization are the keys for such achievement.

-Egypt: Infrastructure is central in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experience from developing countries and countries with economies in transition, to provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced spectrum management supported by efficient backbone, new technologies, innovative policies, plans based on reliable data, and international standardization are the keys for such achievement.
+Egypt: Infrastructure is cornerstone in achieving goals such as digital inclusion, enabling universal, sustainable, ubiquitous and affordable access to ICTs by all, taking into account relevant experience from developing countries and countries with economies in transition, to provide sustainable connectivity and access to rural, remote and marginalized areas at national and regional levels, Broadband connection based on converged services and enhanced frequency spectrum management supported by efficient backbone, new technologies, innovative policies, , and international standardization are the keys for such achievement.

 2. Pillars

-To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.
+To enhance the coverage, quality, and affordability of Broadband telecommunication networks, infrastructure development utilizing converged services, enhanced frequency spectrum management, and both fixed and mobile technologies are essential.

-Czech Republic: To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.
+Czech Republic: To enhance the coverage, quality, and affordability of BB telecommunications networks, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.

-Egypt: To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.
+Egypt: To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced frequency spectrum management, and both fixed and mobile technologies are essential.

-Russia: To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.
+Russia: To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, efficient frequency spectrum and satellite orbits management, and deployment of perspective wired and wireless technologies are essential, including by using the mechanisms of public-private partnerships.

-Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of Internet services.
+Develop a well-planned, well-maintained, robust, economic, and efficient Broadband backbone to ensure the delivery of Internet services.

-Czech Republic: Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of Internet services.
+Czech Republic: Develop a well-planned, well-maintained, economic and efficient Broadband telecommuniactions networks to ensure the delivery of Internet services.

-Russia: Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of Internet services.
+Russia: Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of high-quality services and access to affordable information and technologies for citizens.

-Increase research and development, and deployment of new technologies, to provide reliable and affordable ICT infrastructure.
+Increase research and development, and deployment of new technologies, to provide reliable and affordable telecommunications infrastructure.

 ARM Holdings plc: This could be elaborated with some specific references as follows: